Zelenov/LogContext/README.md

 ```

 ## Scopes
-Determine scope for particular log items, if you don't want them to be visible for the outer space.
+Determine scope for particular log items, if you don't want them to be visible from the outer space.

 ```csharp
   LogContext.Current.AttachValue("1", 1);